bucs110fall2024/final-project-wapo-team/README.md

 3. Verify that the flower dissapears
 Expected Outcome: The player will move into the same position as the flower and the flower will disappear

-Test Case 5: Flower Count
+Test Case 5: Score
 Description: Verify that when a flower is picked up the flower count is increased by one
 1. Start the game
 2. Move the player into a flower
-3. Verify that the flower count increased by one Expected Outcome: Flower count will increase by one
+3. Verify that the Score increased by one-hundred Expected Outcome: Score will increase by one-hundred

-Test Case 6: Game over condition
-Description: Verify that if the timer runs out the game ends
-1. Start the game
-2. Wait for the timer to run out
-3. Verify that the game over screen appears
-4. Verify that the game returns to the menu
-Expected Outcome: The game should display a game over message and return to the main menu

 Test Case 7: Win condition
 Description: Verify that if the Plaer escapes the maze the game ends and a you win screen is displayed